Illinois Compiled Statutes

 If a school district makes a claim for reimbursement under Section

-18-3 or 18-4 of this Act it shall not include in any claim filed under
+18-3 of this Code it shall not include in any claim filed under

 this Section a claim for such children.
 Payments authorized by law,